 The headline here is unlimited 4% cash back on dining and entertainment purchases.
 That makes this one of the best credit cards for those seeking to save money eating out at restaurants.
 Grocery store purchases also earn cash back at an elevated rate: 2% unlimited.
 A juicy early spend bonus further sweetens the pot.
-The biggest drawback is undoubtedly the $95 annual fee, imposed after the first year.
+The biggest drawback is undoubtedly the $95 annual fee.

 If you’re looking for a no-frills, no-hassle cash back credit card that helps you save on everyday purchases, this product needs to be on your shortlist.
 Keep reading for a roundup of its features, advantages, disadvantages, and overall suitability.